C94/ExpenseTracker/README.md

 # Monthly Expenses Tracker

-Work-in-progress full stack web application using a MySQL database, Spring (Boot, Web, Data) on the backend, and AngularJS on the frontend to track various monthly expenses.
+Work-in-progress full stack web application using a MySQL database, Spring (Boot, Web, Data) on the backend, and Angular on the frontend to track various monthly expenses.

 <img src="/images/dashboard.PNG" alt="Dashboard" width="700px">